SModelS/smodels/docs/manual/source/Structure.rst

 SModelS Structure
 =================

-The basic SModelS framework consists of the following main parts:
+The main ingredients relevant for SModelS are:

 .. toctree::
    :maxdepth: 1